-La Fosse Associates were delighted to host the annual FUSE conference again: FUSE2016.
+La Fosse was delighted to host the annual FUSE conference again: FUSE2016.

 Having reached max capacity, this invite-only event will bring together leaders from global blue chips through to fast-growing startups to explore the latest in business innovation.